Generic Name: pitavastatin (pit AV a STAT in)

 Pitavastatin may also be used for purposes not listed in this medication guide.

-Do not take pitavastatin if you are pregnant.
+Do not take pitavastatin if you are pregnant or breastfeeding.

 You should not use pitavastatin if you are allergic to it, or if you have: